 Political Expression of Academics on Twitter.
 Joint with Thiemo Fetzer.

-Nature Human Behaviour.
+Nature Human Behaviour, 2025.
 Access: Paper 🔓, Website, Twitter Thread.
 Paper's Backstory

 Coverage: Marginal Revolution, Matthew Yglesias, Noahpinion.blog, VoxEU, Times Higher Education (article; Op-ed), American Saga